 My custom spring.

 The system works great and the bulb is bright white compared to the yellowish Lucas bulbs.
-(See the October update below on using resistors to absorb voltage spikes).
+(See the October update below ).
 This should make me more visible to those offensive four wheelers hell bent on taking me out.
 The LED simulates an 80W bulb while the factory was 55W on bright.
 As noted before the amp draw dropped from 5 to .5.
 My Lucas wiring and switches will appreciate that.
 One final benefit is that LED’s don’t mind vibration.
 A stock headlight bulb lasts about fifteen hundred miles on my BSA.
 They usually don’t burn out but short the filaments which does nasty things to how the bike runs – backfiring or complete shutdown.
 I will put some miles on the modification and post how it goes.

 My Norton on the left with its Lucas bulb and the BSA on the right with its new LED.
 The LED is brighter and has a white light that should be more visable to cars.
 I think it will be a better night bike too although I may offend people with the lack of low beam.